 - Theoretical project

 - Working Model

-- Investigatory project (by performing ar experiment under supervision of a teacher)
+- Investigatory project (by performing an experiment under supervision of a teacher)

-Candidates are to prepare a technical report formally written including title, abstract, some theoretical discussion, experimental setup, observations with tables of data collected, graph/chart (if any), analysis and discussion of results, deductions, conclusion, etc. The teacher should approve the draft, before it is finalised.
+Candidates are to prepare a technical report including title, abstract, some theoretical discussion, experimental setup, observations with tables of data collected, graph/chart (if any), analysis and discussion of results, deductions, conclusion, etc. The teacher should approve the draft, before it is finalised.
 The report should be kept simple, but neat and elegant.
-No extra credit shall be given for typewritten material/decorative cover, etc. Teachers may assign or students may choose any one project of their choice.
+Teachers may assign or students may choose any one project of their choice.